Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Gordon averaged 62.7 rushing yards per game over his three career matchups against the Chargers, 7.2 more yards than his over/under in Sunday's game.
+- Over his three career matchups against the Chargers, Gordon averaged 62.7 rushing yards per game, 7.2 more yards than his over/under in Sunday's game.

 - Note: Gordon's stats vs. Chargers date back to 2016.